 Most importantly, it can used to identify areas for improvement for any experienced or aspiring leader.
 Everyone has room for improvement.
 The challenge is identifying the areas and implementing measures to improve.

-It is also the key component of our Leadership Analytics 360TM product.
+It is also the engine that drives our Leadership RMSTM platform.

 Using multiple disciplines, an effective tool can be developed that will assess and monitor leadership improvement over time.
 By comparing individual results to a population average, participants can also determine how they compare to other leaders as an individual or to internal or external peers for group or organizational uses.
 With quantifiable results, an organization or individual can show a return on their leadership program investment and thus be more accountable.
 The LIA has been effective in discovering weaknesses in aspiring as well as senior leaders.
 The next step is to plot and execute a course for improvement.
 The LIA has been implemented, tested and validated.
 The LIA has been validated in a recent case study.